Typhoon Koppu

 Prior to Koppu's landfall, PAGASA raised Public Storm Warning Signals for numerous provinces; nearly 24,000 people evacuated accordingly.
 The storm caused tremendous structural damage in coastal provinces, with thousands of structures damaged or destroyed.
-Prolonged, heavy rains—peaking at 1077.8 mm in Baguio—exacerbated the storm's effects and resulted in widespread flooding.
+Prolonged, heavy rains that peaked at 1077.8 mm in Baguio exacerbated the storm's effects and resulted in widespread flooding.
 62 people were killed across the country and more than 100,000 others were displaced.
 Preliminary damage totals amount to ₱14.4 billion (US$313 million).

 Meteorological history

 A tropical disturbance formed in a monsoon trough late on October 10, over Enewetak Atoll.
 One day later, the Japan Meteorological Agency (JMA) upgraded the low-pressure area to a tropical depression, yet the low-level circulation center was exposed owing to strong vertical wind shear.
 On October 12, as the system kept consolidating with convection sheared to the west, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert; half a day after, the JMA started to issue tropical cyclone warnings about the tropical depression.
 The JTWC upgraded the system to a tropical depression early on October 13, although fragmented convective bands were wrapping tighter into a broad LLCC which remained exposed.
 At noon, tracking westward along the southern periphery of the deep-layered subtropical ridge, the system intensified into a tropical storm and was named Koppu by the JMA.

 Early on October 14, the storm entered the Philippine Area of Responsibility and received the name Lando from PAGASA, and deepened convection finally obscured the LLCC late on the same day, shortly before being upgraded to a severe tropical storm by the JMA.
 Under a favorable environment of low vertical wind shear and radial outflow, Koppu deepened rapidly and intensified into a typhoon in the afternoon of October 15, when a tightly curved convective band was wrapping into an eye revealed by a microwave imagery.
 Intensification slowed down until an apparent but ragged eye formed one day later, as sea surface temperature was over 31 C in the Philippine Sea.
 The 35 km eye became sharper on October 17, prompting the JTWC upgrading Koppu to a super typhoon with one-minute maximum sustained winds at 240 km/h in the afternoon, equivalent to Category 4 of the Saffir–Simpson hurricane wind scale.
 Around 01:00 PHT on October 18 (17:00 UTC on October 17), Koppu made landfall over Casiguran, Aurora in the Philippines; however, the JMA then reported that Koppu reached its peak intensity with ten-minute maximum sustained winds at 185 km/h and the central pressure at 920 hPa.